lmscloud-io/mdlcode-docs/docs/configuration.md

 want to ignore a problem in all files, you can do it through the MDLCode settings.

 Each problem type in MDLCode has a code.
-You can find this code in the "Problems" view, it will be displayed dimmed brackets after the error message:
+You can find this code in the "Problems" view, it will be displayed dimmed in the brackets after the error message:

 ![Problem codes](https://raw.githubusercontent.com/lmscloud-io/mdlcode-docs/main/docs/media/configuration/problems.png)

-Add this code to the "Ignore Problems" setting in MDLCode to mute problem notifications throughout the project.
+Add this code to the "mdlcode.ignoreProblems" setting in MDLCode to mute problem notifications throughout the project.

 Example: